mailgun/holster/etcdutil/README.md

     })
     wg.Wait()

-    // Or you can listen on a channel for leadership updates for leader := range e.LeaderChan() {
+    // Or you can pipe events to a channel for leader := range leaderChan {
-    	fmt.Printf("Leader: %t\n", leader)
+    	fmt.Printf("Leader: %v\n", leader)
     }
 }
 ```